01 of 04

 The 700-passenger Seven Seas Voyager has a 59 to 1 space per guest ratio, one of the highest of any cruise ship.
 The crew of 445 provide excellent service, meeting the needs and demands of the passengers 24 hours a day.

-The management team of the luxury ship have captured both the intimacy of a small ship and some of the variety of facilities and dining options of a much larger ship.
-Regent was the first luxury ocean cruise line to feature a completely all-inclusive fare--all-suite accommodations, round-trip air, highly personalized service, exquisite cuisine, fine wines and spirits, unlimited internet access, sightseeing excursions in every port, gratuities, ground transfers and a pre-cruise luxury hotel package for guests staying in concierge level suites and higher.
+The management team of the luxury ship has captured both the intimacy of a small ship and some of the variety of facilities and dining options of a much larger ship.
+Regent was the first luxury ocean cruise line to feature a completely all-inclusive fare--all-suite accommodations, round-trip air, highly personalized service, exquisite cuisine, fine wines and spirits, unlimited internet access, sightseeing excursions in every port, gratuities, ground transfers and a pre-cruise luxury hotel package for guests staying in concierge-level suites and higher.